ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

     return None
 ```

+The complete set of widget definitions can be found at the [`_app.py`](https://github.com/pabloagn/portfolio-projects/blob/master/machine-learning/sentiment-analysis-with-python/src/application/_app.py) module in the project repo.

 ---

 # Main function
-A main function is used as the user's contact point.
-It's meant to be run by its own, and is not meant to be called from other packages or modules; we can think of the main function as the executable in case we were to compile our code.
-It's used as a trigger to execute the entire application.
+A main function is used as the user's contact point and as a trigger to execute the entire application.
+It's meant to be run on its own and is not meant to be called from other packages or modules; we can think of the main function as the executable if we were to compile our code.

 We want to create a simple script that initializes the application upon execution.
-Its common practice to call this script `main.py`, and the function inside it, `main`.
+It's common practice to call this script `main.py` and the function `main` inside it.

 ##### **Code**
 ```Python